John-Duria/Implement-Access-Controls-in-Windows-Machine/README.md

 This tutorial outlines the implementation of access controls policies in a Windows Active Directory Machine.

+This lab can be done in Microsoft Azure.

 <h2>Environments and Technologies Used</h2>

 - Active Directory Domain Services